 The Probate process is largely the same regardless of whether or not there's a Will.
 This means that Probate isn't necessarily faster if there is a Will.

-The presence of a Will can make things more clear-cut.
+However, the presence of a Will can make things more clear-cut.
 For instance, the loved ones of the deceased will know exactly who the Executors should be.
-The Executors will also know the names of the beneficiaries, and how much the deceased wanted them to inherit.
+The Executors will also know the names of the Beneficiaries, and exactly what the deceased wanted them to inherit.

 Having this information to hand can be a relief for friends and family, who will know that they are following the deceased's wishes.

-However, all Estates are subject to potential delays, and sometimes these relate to the Will.
+However, all Estates are subject to potential delays and sometimes these can actually relate to the Will.

-For instance, the relatives of the deceased may not be able to find the original Will, or the latest version of the Will.
-If so they will need to search for it, which can be hard as there’s no national register.
-It can be especially complicated if the organisation that drafted their loved one’s Will has closed down.
+For instance, the relatives of the deceased may not be able to find the original Will or the latest version of it.
+Searching for a missing Will can be hard as there's no national register.
+It can be especially complicated if the organisation that drafted the Will has since closed down.

-Additionally, the Estate will be distributed according to the terms of the Will.
-If someone has been excluded from the Will, he/she may make a claim under the Inheritance (Provision for Family and Dependants) Act.
+Additionally, if someone has been excluded from the Will, he/she may make a claim under the Inheritance (Provision for Family and Dependants) Act.

 To speak with a Co-op Probate Advisor call 03306069584 or contact us online and we will call you.